-After a lifetime working and living in Nanaimo and Ladysmith, Paul Manly is representing his hometowns in Ottawa and working hard for our communities.
-From pushing for decisive climate action to finding smart solutions for small business owners, as our member of parliament Paul works for you, and your neighbours.
+After a lifetime working and living in Nanaimo and Ladysmith, Paul Manly represented his hometowns in Ottawa from 2019 to 2021, and worked hard for our communities.
+From pushing for decisive climate action to finding smart solutions for small business owners, as our member of parliament, Paul worked tirelessly for all of us.

 Paul was born in Port Alice and has lived in Nanaimo for almost twenty years.
 He has travelled widely and lived in other parts of Canada but Nanaimo and Ladysmith have always been his home base.
 His grandfather had a farm just outside of Nanaimo and Paul spent his formative years growing up in Ladysmith.